cargo-generate/cargo-generate/CONTRIBUTING.md

 cargo generate --git https://github.com/k0pernicus/cargo-template-test-submodule
 ```

-Please check that the project has been correctly cloned and setted, and check
+Please check that the project has been correctly cloned and set, and check
 if the repository contains initialized submodules.

 **Your ideas/contributions are welcome to create automated tests for this** :)